Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. First sign in to GitHub and locate the [GitHub Repository](https://github.com/pjdijxhoorn/milestone1)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
+2. Under the github logo left upper corner you have the repository name.
+Under that is menu bar.
+Here you click settings.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. On this new page you scroll down all the way untill you see "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. After finding the  "GitHub Pages" Section you click the branch button under "source" instead of none you select "master".
-5. The page will automatically refresh.
+5. The page should refresh itself.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. After this Scroll down to "Github Pages" again here you should see the deployed site [link](https://pjdijxhoorn.github.io/milestone1/).

 ### Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+When you fork a repository on Github you make a copy of the original.
+By doing this you can view and make changes without the original changing. you can fork the repository with these steps:

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Locate the  [GitHub Repository](https://github.com/pjdijxhoorn/milestone1) After you logged in.
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. On the left top of the site you will find the fork button press it.
-3. You should now have a copy of the original repository in your GitHub account.
+3. This should provide you with a copy of the repository in your own github account.

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/pjdijxhoorn/milestone1)
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash